jazzband/django-constance/docs/backends.rst

 Database
 --------

 Database backend stores configuration values in a standard Django model.
-It requires the package `django-picklefield`_ for storing those values.

 You must set the ``CONSTANCE_BACKEND`` Django setting to::